RobertoPotato/100_Days_Of_Python/README.md

 - PASS - If you know, you know.
 On to day 30...

 ## Day 30 - Updating the password generator
+- Learnt about error handling using try, except, else, finally keywords in Python.